Personalised Decision-Making without Counterfactuals: Acknowledgments

 In recent works \citep{mueller/pearl:blog,mueller/pearl:intro,li/pearl:ijcai19,li:22}, Judea Pearl and collaborators have set out an approach to personalised treatment that is radically different from that based on traditional statistical decision theory.
 It is based on the conception that we should care, not only about the outcome that actually materialises, but also about the (necessarily unobserved, counterfactual) outcome that, it is supposed, would have occurred under the treatment that was not applied.
 A similar conception forms the basis of other recent work \citep{imai:jrssa,richens,benmichael}.
+For earlier work in the same vein, see \citet{gadbury/iyer:bcs, gadbury/iyer/albert:jspi}.

 We consider this approach to be dangerously misguided, and believe that real harm will ensue if it is applied in practice.
-We argue our case from a number of different viewpoints, and explain why this approach should not be regarded as a viable alternative to standard statistical decision theory.
+We argue our case from a number of different viewpoints, and, expanding on the comments of \citet{apd:imaidisc,sarvet:imaidisc}, explain why this approach should not be regarded as a viable alternative to standard statistical decision theory.